AravindVasudev/AravindVasudev.github.io/_posts/2017-01-14-web-scraping-101-part2.md

 ---
-layout:     post
 title:  "Web Scraping 101 (part 2): Build an Anna University Result Scraper"
 date:   2017-01-14 2:51:00 +0530
-comments:   true
+categories: [programming]
+tags: [php, web scraping]
 ---

-This is the follow-up to [Web Scraping 101: Build a simple web scraper using PHP](/2017/01/13/web-scraping-101/).
+This is the follow-up to [Web Scraping 101: Build a simple web scraper using PHP](../web-scraping-101/).
 If you haven't seen it yet, I'd highly recommend you to read that before continuing.

 In this tutorial, we will be building a simple web scraper that extracts the